-The Book of Homilies
+The Books of Homilies

 Originally published in 1547 (Book 1) and 1563 (Book 2), this edition is The Two Books of Homilies appointed to be Read in Churches.
 Editor John Griffiths.
 Oxford: University Press, 1859.